ZeroBone/PresMonDec/README.md

 # PresMonDec

-PresMonDec is at tool that checks whether a quantifier-free Formula in Presburger arithmetic is monadically decomposable.
+PresMonDec is a tool that checks whether a quantifier-free formula in Presburger arithmetic is monadically decomposable.
 Congruence relations are supported.

 # Installation